DEAP/deap/doc/spambase.rst

 Complete Example
 ================

 This is the complete code for the spambase example.
-Although it does not really differ from the other problems, it is interesting to note how Python can speed up the programming time.
-Indeed, the spam database is in csv form : with many frameworks, you would have to manually read it, or use a non-standard library, but with Python, you can use the built-in mode :mod:`csv` and, within 2 lines, it is done!
-The data is now in a the matrix *spam* and can easily be used through all the program :
+Although it does not really differ from the other problems, it is interesting to note how Python can decrease the programming time.
+Indeed, the spam database is in csv form : with many frameworks, you would have to manually read it, or use a non-standard library, but with Python, you can use the built-in module :mod:`csv` and, within 2 lines, it is done!
+The data is now in the matrix *spam* and can easily be used through all the program :

 .. literalinclude:: ../examples/gp_spambase.py
     :lines: 20-